Pessimist vs. Optimist Investors

 - They are risk-averse and perfectionists: they need to know every step the investment will take before committing their dollar.
 Bearing in mind that the markets require fast action takers, pessimistic investors lose more opportunities than optimistic investors.

-- They over-rely on historical data more than projections.
-Thus, even when the market is on an upward trend, they may still be hesitant to invest if the past is unclear.
+- They over-rely on historical data.
+Thus, even when the market is on an upward trend, they may still be hesitant to invest if the path is unclear.

 - They are likely to be stressed from a loss as they tend to think they should be profiting from every investment they engage in.